worldmobilegroup/aya-node/docs/guide_join_devnet.md

 0x04423b6990fa0a0c87b362d5d43411faefb8a54f0dfe5db10a90dd357d27d459aa1c76e6239a4bda1c3b07ea5785cad3e42e48dd8d2b89403dfa894aff6060e208adcf5c46ac4aab449a35ed71be861bd1242fedab04073f7d686fc138b59252
 ```

-The output contains the AURA, GRANDPA and IMONLINE public keys in one large string, we need to splitt it up.
-Each key has 32bytes, the string is hex encoded so each key has 64 characters.
-Each of the keys need to prepend '0x' to indecate it is hex encoded.
-The output starts already with '0x' so the first key start behind the '0x' and is 64 characters long.
+The output contains the AURA, GRANDPA and IMONLINE public keys in one large string, we need to splitt the string up.
+Each key has 32 bytes, the string is hex encoded so each key has 64 characters.
+Each of the keys needs a prefix '0x' to indecate it is hex encoded.
+The output starts already with '0x' so the first key starts behind the '0x' and is 64 characters long.
 The second key starts at the 65 character, it has no '0x' prependet yet so we do that.
-The next key starts a character 130 also also needs a '0x' prefix.
+The next key starts a character 130 and also needs a '0x' prefix.
 All keys should have the same length (32byte or 64 characters) and have a 0x prepended.

+Tip: Copy one of the exampel keys below to a text file.
+Copy the Output string in the line below.
+Now you see where you need to split the string.
+Hit enter, prefix it with `0x`, repeat.

 Example:
 ```